Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Primal-Dual Learning

 which is the direct counterpart of the unconstrained optimization \eqref{eq:ALM}.
 After completion of the primal learning, PDL applies a {\em dual learning} step that updates the parameters $\phi$ of the dual network $\dnet$.
 The dual learning training uses the loss function

-which is the direct counterpart of the update rule for the Lagrangian multipliers of the ALM~\eqref{eq:UR}.
-To enhance the scalability, PDL employs the \emph{copied dual network} to consistently produce a fixed output $\deq_k$ at iteration $k$ while updating the original dual network that outputs $\deq$.
+which is the direct counterpart of the update rule for the Lagrangian multipliers of the ALM~\eqref{eq:UR}. \tb{ Unlike the ALM, the Lagrangian multipliers are the output returned by the dual network.
+In order to update the Lagrangian multipliers, PDL employs the \emph{copied dual network} $D_{\phi_k}$ to obtain the Lagrangian multipliers $\deq_k$ of the current outer iteration $k$ and update the dual network $D_{\phi_k}$ using the loss function~\eqref{eq:pdl_dual_loss}.
+This approach maintains the scalability of the learning process by avoiding to store the dual values for all training instances.}

 To handle severe violations, each iteration may increase the penalty coefficient $\rho$.
-At each iteration $k$, this update uses the maximum violation $v_k$ defined as
+At iteration $k$, this update uses the maximum violation $v_k$ defined as

 where $\dataset=\{\x^{(i)}\}_{i=1}^N$ is the training dataset.
 The penalty coefficient increases when the maximum violation $v_k$ is greater than a tolerance value $\tau$ times the maximum violation from the previous iteration $v_{k-1}$, i.e.,